Consider teaching a yoga franchise or teach an existing popular yoga style.

 - Good for establishing a teacher training school.

-- If you trained in the particular yoga style, you’ll be familiar with teaching it (less curriculum preparation time).
+- If you are trained in the particular yoga style, you’ll be familiar with teaching it (less curriculum preparation time).

-- You can easily teach several styles – especially if they’re related (there’s lots of cross over.
+- You can easily teach several styles – especially if they’re related (there’s lots of cross-over)

 - Most styles don’t require you to pay franchise fees or royalties.
 This means you get immediate name recognition for no cost.

-- You’re not geographically restricted.
+- You’re not geographically restricted

 - There’s an established community in that yoga style.
-If become proficient, you have opportunity to speak and demonstrate and be faculty at seminars, conferences, etc.
+If become proficient, you have the opportunity to speak and demonstrate and be faculty at seminars, conferences, etc.

 - You’ll enjoy broad search engine demand (see below, both a blessing and a curse) – recognized search term (this is also a disadvantage because it could be very broad which makes it difficult for you to get premium search engine ranking.).